-Optimised for use on light #6 to #7 rods, the body is made of a lot of lead to keep the sand eel fly pattern sinking to the ground.
+Optimised for use on light #6 to #7 rods, I make the body of a lot of lead to keep the sand eel fly pattern sinking to the ground.

-A great pattern to fish for sea trout and sea bass.
+This sand eel fly is a great pattern to fish for sea trout and sea bass in flat areas of the Atlantic, North and Baltic Sea.
 It’s very effective and (with a little practice) also quick and easy to tie.

 – Salt water hook e.g. Varivas 2610 ST-V #6

 – Strong tying thread, Fabisch Fly Fishing 12/0

 Apply the basic winding to the saltwater hook.
 Fix with superglue as always.

 Apply a lead winding.
 The lead has two functions: it should weight the fly so that the sandeel imitation always jiggs nicely.
 This way it dives to the bottom.
 It also forms the round fish body.
 This saves material and time.